-We checked with Consumer Reports, and here are things to keep in mind when shelling out for a new AC unit.
-You want it to be energy-efficient, so look for the New Energy Star label.
-If you’re phobic about noise, make sure the unit is quiet enough for you.
-Decide on the type of AC you want.
-In many cases, window units can handle a whole room, some better than others, so ensure that it has swiveling arms to direct air in the right area.
-As for portable units, you need window access for an exhaust fan.
+We checked with Consumer Reports to find the things to keep in mind when shelling out for a new AC unit.
+You want it to be energy-efficient, so look for the New Energy Star label, and double-check the noise level to make sure the unit is quiet enough for you.
+Then, choose between a window unit—many of which can handle a whole room—or a portable air conditioner, many of which are more powerful, and all of which are easier to store during the winter.

 Even better is if you can control the AC from your phone as part of your smart home setup, so you don’t waste energy during the day when you’re not home.
 The filter should be easy to access and easy to clean.
 Ever seen a filthy AC filter?
 You won’t want to.
 Trust us.
 And most of all, get the unit that’s ideal for your space.
 The bigger the room, the more BTU you’ll need.
 Most ACs range from 5,000 to 12,500 BTUs.

 Of course, the offerings are as diverse as climates.
 If you’re in an arid mesa, your best bet won’t be the same for another located deep in the Cajun bayou.
 And then there’s budget.
 Regardless of whether you’ve got a lot or a little to drop, we’ve got an option for you.
 Our favorites are as diverse as you, and there’s something for everyone—and every dollar amount.